ALavault/alavault.github.io/_posts/2020-07-18-mixing_tuto_7_my_first_mix.md

 Have you heard of reference tracks ?
 Time to go listen to them.
 Ask yourself the following questions :
 * What are the relatives levels between the drums ?
-* Does my technical work is on par (in terms on tonal balance).
+* Does your technical work is on par with the reference (in terms on tonal balance) ?

+Fine tune until matched closely : you will work your ear as well as practising EQ and compression.

+#### 7.2.2 Your sound

+Here comes the fun part : finding your own "voice".

 ---